AppHealthCare reconciles data, lowers total COVID-19 cases in Watauga after finding duplicates

 WATAUGA — AppHealthCare has lowered the total number of COVID-19 cases in Watauga County after reconciling its data and finding duplicate cases.

-The total COVID-19 cases Watauga County has had since the start of the pandemic is at 5,807 COVID-19 cases as of Oct.
+The total number of COVID-19 cases Watauga County has had since the start of the pandemic is now at 5,807 COVID-19 cases as of Oct.
 1. AppHealthCare had previously reported over 6,000 total COVID-19 cases as recently as Sept.
 27.

 “To track and compile COVID-19 cases for our data dashboard, we monitor multiple data systems and regularly reconcile all the data systems to ensure we provide the most accurate data,” said AppHealthCare Director of Communications and Compliance Melissa Bracey.
 “In a recent reconciliation of the data, we found duplicate cases and other cases that needed to be transferred to another county or jurisdiction based on their place of residence.
 As we regularly reconcile the data, there may be some fluctuations in the data that can cause the it to increase or decrease day-to-day.”